turbot/steampipe-mod-github-compliance/README.md

 ### Common and Tag Dimensions

-The benchmark queries use common properties and tags that are defined in the form of a default list of strings in the `mod.sp` file.
+The benchmark queries use common properties and tags that are defined in the form of a default list of strings in the `variables.sp` file.
 These properties can be overwritten in several ways:

 It's easiest to setup your vars file, starting with the sample: